shirosaidev/saisoku/README.md

 # saisoku
 Saisoku is a Python (2.7, 3.6 tested) module that helps you build complex pipelines of batch file copying jobs.
 It uses threaded file copying for fast file transfers and supports txt file lists.
+Supports transfering files locally, over any network mount or over HTTP.

+Saisoku includes a Tornado http server for serving files over http.

-Uses Luigi for task management and web ui.
+Saisoku uses Luigi for task management and web ui.
 To learn more about Luigi, see it's [github](https://github.com/spotify/luigi) or [readthedocs](https://luigi.readthedocs.io/en/stable/index.html).

 ## Requirements
 - luigi
+- tornado
+- scandir
 - pyfastcopy
 - tqdm
+- requests
-- scandir
+- beautifulsoup4

 Install above python modules using pip